-- Ensure that you have completed the diagnostic survey that is sent to you once payment is received.
+- Ensure that you have completed the diagnostic survey that is sent to you.

 - Preferably wear shorts or tights that will allow the podiatrist to see your feet up to your hips.

-- Preferably join the meeting on a mobile device as you may be required to move around durung the consultation.
+- Preferably join the meeting on a mobile device as you may be required to move around during the consultation.